GDPR: Your Data, Your Rights

 What is GDPR?

-Personal data includes any information that can identify an individual directly or indirectly, including names, email addresses, phone numbers, identification numbers, and online identifiers.
+Personal data includes any information that can directly or indirectly identify an individual.
+Examples include names, email addresses, phone numbers, identification numbers, IP addresses, online identifiers, location data, and any information that can reasonably be linked to a specific person.